-In this section, we present modelled daily estimates of the percentage testing positive for COVID-19.
-These estimates are by single year of age over time from 16 January to 26 February 2022 for all four UK countries.
+In this section, we present modelled daily estimates of the percentage testing positive for COVID-19 by single year of age over time from 27 February to 9 April 2022 for England, Wales, Northern Ireland and Scotland.
 They are produced using a different method to the grouped age analysis for England presented previously and are therefore not comparable.
-Caution should be taken in over-interpreting small movements in positivity day to day.

 Estimates are based on smaller sample sizes within each age group in comparison with the total sample size for each country.
 There is a higher degree of uncertainty as indicated by larger confidence intervals.
-These can be found in the Coronavirus (COVID-19) Infection Survey datasets.
+These can be found in our Coronavirus (COVID-19) Infection Survey datasets.

-The data presented in Figure 4 for England suggest that the percentage of people testing positive has decreased for all ages except for those aged 70 years and over in the most recent week.
+The data presented in Figure 4 for England suggest that the percentage of people testing positive decreased in all ages except for those aged 70 years and over.